Tree Training: Accelerating Agentic LLMs Training via Shared Prefix Reuse: Experiments

 For controlled experiments, we construct synthetic datasets with POR values from 20\% to 92\%, while keeping the number of leaf trajectories and total tokens constant across settings.
 This setup allows us to systematically study how the overlap degree influences computation reuse and throughput.
-To assess real-world applicability, we further evaluate on agentic RL rollouts collected from multi-turn reinforcement learning tasks.

-To better illustrate this structural diversity, Figure~\ref{fig:data_and_por} presents representative agentic trajectory trees (top) alongside their corresponding token-overlap distributions (bottom).
-These examples illustrate a broad spectrum of prefix sharing, ranging from low to high POR (from 28.0\% to 88.7\%), and reveal that real agentic datasets tend to exhibit sparse, unbalanced trees with highly variable reuse across different depths and branching factors.
-This diversity provides a realistic and challenging benchmark for evaluating Tree Training under complex agentic RL rollouts.